CPF Accrued Interest on Property Sale 2026 | Nexus

 300 (25 yr)1.8703~S$87,030

-At a 25-year hold, accrued interest is 87% of the principal you withdrew.
-The compounding factor is the headline you should remember.
+Hold for 25 years and the accrued interest comes to 87% of the principal you withdrew.
+That compounding factor is the number worth remembering.

 What Counts as “Principal Withdrawn”

-Accrued interest is computed not just on the downpayment.
-CPF tracks every dollar of OA used against the property purchase.
-The list:
+It is not just the downpayment that accrues.
+CPF tracks every dollar of OA used against the purchase.
+That includes:

-For most owners, the running total over 10-15 years is much larger than the upfront figure they remember signing for at OTP.
+For most owners, the running total over 10 to 15 years is a lot bigger than the upfront figure they remember signing for at OTP.

 Inputs

-Singapore Citizen couple buys a S$700,000 HDB resale flat in 2026 with an HDB concessionary loan.
-25-year tenure, age 32 at purchase.
-CPF OA pays the full 25% downpayment plus BSD plus the monthly instalments.
-Sells the flat 10 years later at S$1,000,000.
+A Singapore Citizen couple buys a S$700,000 HDB resale flat in 2026 with an HDB concessionary loan.
+They take a 25-year tenure and are age 32 at purchase.
+CPF OA pays the full 25% downpayment, the BSD and every monthly instalment.
+They sell the flat 10 years later at S$1,000,000.

 CPF principal used over 10 years